sagemath/trac_to_gh/Issue 2670.md

 # Issue 2670: matrix cmp expr should return a matrix with True/False entries from mapping the test to the entries

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2670

 Original creator: jason